dgrisham/wenv/README.rst

         shutdown_wenv() {}
     }

+A given project's wenv has two primary parts: its wenv definition, and any shell aliases/functions that are specific to the project.
+A wenv's definition is represented by its `wenv_def()` function, and the wenv's Zsh aliases/functions are defined in the same file as its `wenv_def()`.
+When you initialize a new wenv, you'll notice that a few Zsh environment variables and functions are defined by default (more on those later).

-This function defines all of the parameters that the wenv framework can use to help us work on a project.
+The `wenv_dir()` function defines all of the parameters that the wenv framework can use to help us work on a project.
 Let's focus on `WENV_DIR` for now.

 `WENV_DIR`
 ~~~~~~~~~~